microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 - Run in a console `python -m pip install --upgrade pip`

 * Python Modules

-  - **Note:** On extension activation you will be prompted a popup asking if you want the modules to be automatically installed for you, **except** `pywin32` which is needed only on Windows platform.
+  - **Note:** On extension activation, you will be prompted with a popup asking if you want the modules to be automatically installed for you.
+The following python modules should be downloaded when you select "yes" on prompt message.
-  - Playsound
+    - playsound
-    - Run the command in a console : `pip install playsound`
     - pytest
-    - Run the command in a console : `pip install pytest`
-  - Pywin32
-    - **Note:** This is only needed for Windows computers.
-You must install it manually with the above command!
-    - Run the command in a console : `pip install pywin32`
-  - Python-Socketio
+    - python-socketio
-    - Run the command in a console : `pip install python-socketio`
-  - Requests
+    - requests
-    - Run the command in a console : `pip install requests`
-  - Application Insights
+    - applicationinsights
-    - Run the command in a console : `pip install applicationinsights`
+    - pywin32 **(on Windows only)**

 * VS Code